Joshua also contributed to this post.

 I have never sent traditional mail through the U.S. Postal Service to Aldi, but I assume someone will eventually write you back or contact you if you choose this medium.

-Again, Aldi does not publish phone numbers for any of its stores, but you can call a corporate phone number found through a Google search.
-Generally, though, your best method for contacting Aldi is via email or traditional mail as directed on Aldi’s website.
+While Aldi does not publish phone numbers for any of its individual stores, there are a number of ways to contact Aldi customer service by phone, chat, e-mail, or even traditional mail.
+While all of them are options, we think the best method for contacting Aldi is through e-mail, as directed on Aldi’s website.
 Someone will get back to you, usually in a prompt and helpful manner.